CurSpace/pdfDataExtraction/README.md

 ### Description

-- The main.py shows the flow of operations.
+- The main.py controls the flow of operations.
 - The functions are implemted in the project0.py
 - Run the program by:
 ```